How to Get Scholarship to Study Abroad from Bangladesh

 Partial scholarships are more common.

-For example, a student applying for a UK master’s may not win Chevening.
+A student may not win Chevening for a UK master’s.
 But if they receive a £5,000 university scholarship and choose a lower-cost city, the plan may still work.

 Types of Scholarships - Find Your Ideal Funding